On the Security of Semi Device Independent QKD protocols: Assumptions and attacks

 \subsection{Delayed Measurement (DM)}

-Now let us consider a more general approach where Eve is equipped with quantum memory of a single blank qubit $\rho_{blank}$ (per signal).
-This description covers POVM measurements as well.
-After receiving the signal from Alice, Eve without any knowledge about Bob's selection of $b\in\{0,1\}$ performs unitary transformation $U_e$ on both qubits \be \rho_{a_0,a_1,e}=U_e\rho_{a_0,a_1}\otimes \rho_{blank}U_e^\dagger \ee After this operation, she forwards to Bob the first subsystem keeping the second one.
-Eve does not receive any output at this point and delays the measurement on her particle until Bob publicly announces his setting $b$ (Fig.\ref{24}).
-Bob's projective measurement $M_{b,e}^B$ and Eve's measurement $M_{e,b}^E$ are designed by Eve to violate (\ref{marker}).
-The probabilities can be written as
+Let us now consider a more general approach with a more powerful Eve who is equipped with a qubit of memory $\rho_{o}$ (per signal) \cite{DM1,DM2}.
+Yet again we deal with two sub-cases \begin{itemize} \item \textit{The general case:} Eve after receiving the signal $\rho_{a_0,a_1,e}$ from Alice, without any knowledge about Bob's input $b\in\{0,1\}$ performs unitary transformation $U_e$ (based on her input bit $e$) on both qubits and produces, \be \tilde{\rho}_{a_0,a_1,e}=U_e\rho_{a_0,a_1,e}\otimes \rho_{o}U_e^\dagger, \ee where $\tilde{\rho}_{a_0,a_1,e}$ is a two qubit state.
+Eve then forwards the first subsystem to Bob, while holding on to the second one.
+In this way Eve delays her measurement until Bob publicly announces his setting $b$ (see Fig.\ref{24}).
+Bob's projective measurement $M_{b,e}^B$ and Eve's measurement $M_{e,b}^E$ are designed by Eve so as to maximize her success probabilities while keeping Bob's success probabilities to a observed value greater than the threshold classical value.
+Note that, since Eve now measures after Bob does, Bob's measurement cannot depend on $E$.
+The joint probabilities can be written as,